achiverram28/achiverram28/README.md

-- 👋 Hi, I’m @achiverram28
+👋 Hello, I'm @achiverram28

-- 👀 I’m interested in web dev  and currently working on Node and Express backend.
+🔬 Research & Development Enthusiast diving into Federated Learning 🚀 Recently began collaborating with a ICML and ICLR contributor 🌱 Eager to broaden my horizons and engage in more collaborative ventures 🧠 Deep Learning and Computer Vision Aficionado
-- 🌱 I’m currently learning the greater part of Cloud and Devops
+☁️ Cloud Native & DevOps Advocate

-- 💞️ I’m looking to collaborate on various web dev , python and cloud projects involving Google Cloud and Kubernetes
+🤝 I'm on the lookout for exciting opportunities to collaborate on cutting-edge Federated Learning projects.
+Let's explore new frontiers together!

-- 📫 How to reach me ...reach me through email achiverram28@gmail.com
+📧 Reach out to me via email: achiverram28@gmail.com

 <!---
 achiverram28/achiverram28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.